 In Islam, it is important to recognise and acknowledge one's duties and obligations towards faith.
-With the upcoming arrival of Ramadan 2018, now is as good a time as any to educate ourselves on the five obligations of a Muslim in Islam.
+As Ramadan is not too far away, now is as good a time as any to educate ourselves on the five obligations of a Muslim in Islam.

 The adhaan is also recited to introduce Islam to newborn babies in their right ear at the time of birth (usually by the child’s father or grandfather).
 In the same manner, it is also recited at the time of death before commencing Salaatul Mayyit (Death Prayer) at the funeral of the deceased.

 Whilst Salah is an act of worship to Allah SWT, it is not, in any way, shape or form, for anyone’s benefit other than oneself - Salah is an important reminder that there is no one greater than Allah SWT.
 During Salah, the mind should be free from any other worldly thoughts.

 Many Muslims prefer to pray in congregation at their local Mosque which is a great way of demonstrating humanity and equality in Islam – in other words, we were all created by Allah SWT and we shall all return to Allah SWT.